Data protection issues must be adequately covered in any SaaS agreement to protect both the SaaS supplier and the SaaS customer.

 Data Transfers Outside of the EEA

-The European Economic Area means the 27 EU member states plus Norway, Iceland and Liechtenstein.
-Currently only Andorra, Argentina, Canada, the Faroe Islands, Guernsey, the Isle of Man, Israel, Jersey and Switzerland are recognised as countries having adequate protection.
-In addition companies registered under the Safe Harbor regime in the USA are also recognised.
+The European Economic Area means the 28 EU member states plus Norway, Iceland and Liechtenstein.
+Currently only Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and Japan are recognised as countries having adequate protection.
+In addition companies registered under the EU-US Privacy Shield in the USA are also recognised.

 Any transfer of data to any other country or without the data subject’s consent will be illegal.